Budget-Friendly Mediterranean Diet Plan

 Key benefits include:

-• balanced nutrition for adults and children
+• Balanced nutrition for adults and children

-• affordable grocery lists built around simple foods
+• Affordable grocery lists built around simple foods

-• meals that can be cooked in large portions
+• Meals that can be cooked in large portions

-• fewer processed foods and packaged snacks
+• Fewer processed foods and packaged snacks

 These habits can help families build healthier eating patterns over time.